 “My Hero” artwork can come in many forms ranging from sculptures, paintings, artifacts, carvings, memorabilia, etc. The exhibit space allows for both 2D and 3D art and has space for 12 pieces.

-A new group exhibit space has been created within the McMurray Experience called Art in Motion.
+A new group exhibit space has been created within McMurray Experience called Art in Motion.
 This is a unique opportunity for local artists to display and showcase their work.
-The gallery space is kinetic: it is a dynamic and moving space that is automated and will rotate the artworks around in a Ferris wheel-style apparatus.
-Artists will have their work exhibited within the rotating display case and their information (didactic panel) shown on an electronic screen as their work rotates through the feature spot.
+The gallery space is kinetic.
+This dynamic, moving space is automated and rotates artwork in a ferris wheel-style motion.
+Information about the artists whose work is exhibited within the display case is shown on a touch-screen panel as their work rotates through the feature spot.

 Community members will have an opportunity to: